Annual Contract Value: What is ACV in Sales?

 Let's look at what the ACV is, how you can calculate it, and the bigger picture ACV plays in understanding your overall sales performance.

-What is ACV? (annual contract value)
+What is ACV?
+(Annual Contract Value)

-ACV, or annual contract value, measures how much a single customer account generates in yearly revenue.
+ACV, or annual contract value, measures how much a single customer account generates yearly revenue.
 In short, ACV shows you how much a single contract is worth.

-Why Is It Important To Know Your ACV?
+Why is it Important to Know Your ACV?

 I've already hinted at it, but ACV is crucial in making sense of your other Saas metrics.
 In addition to this, ACV helps: